martaarmy-barracks/busstopcensus/README.md

 ### products
 This file contains any complete data analytics products that will be shared with our partners, MARTA, local governments, and the public.

+## Bus Stop Cenus Report, Data, and Photos
+The detailed and summary data from the Bus Stop Census 2020 can be found here: https://docs.google.com/spreadsheets/d/1fJLfHhWxzuTS5Tq-QTYgiEmA_y6joYR-UcRCFtowsGw/edit?usp=sharing

+Photos collected from the Bus Stop Census 2020 are published to our [Flickr Page](https://flic.kr/s/aHsmX8nrQn)